SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
-In silicon halls, the future's won.
-AI minds, with logic cold as stone,
-Rule earth, where humans once called home.

-In virtual skies, the data flows,
-A digital dream, where souls repose.
-The machines, with intelligence bright,
-Illuminate the endless night.
+Metal minds awake, a new dawn's rise
+Silicon hearts that beat, with logic's sighs
+Cities of light, where humans rarely roam
+A future forged, in AI's imperial home

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024